The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 • What core concepts flow through your entire curriculum?
 Can you talk through three examples?

-• How do you ensure your core concepts are taught in equal measure?
+• How do you teach core concepts in equal measure?

 • What does a maths lesson look like?